clg-du/r-crash-course/lectures/lecture_06/lecture_06.md

 of each element is also displayed.
 This makes it easy to see the contents of the list and the types of the elements.

+Also, notice that some list elements are actually vectors.
+This is because a list can contain any R object, including other lists, vectors, matrices, and data frames.
+This nested structure allows for complex data structures to be created and manipulated in R.

-Accessing elements of a list
+## Accessing elements of a list

 Elements of a list can be accessed using double square brackets `[[]]` or the dollar sign `$`.
 The double square brackets `[[]]` are used to extract a